 There's none!
 You will have to settle for the next best grade if you don't have enough money.
-Remember, you earn income by doing well on exams and completing problem sets & quizzes.

-Required Textbook
+Required Textbook & resources

 Principles of Macroeconomics, 1st edition by Betsey Stevenson and Justin Wolfers [S&W], Macmillan, E-book ISBN:9781319252250 or Achieve Access ISBN:9781319252816.
 A copy will also be available on reserve in the library.